rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 - `BytesReadTimestamps` - the number of bytes read from disk for [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field).
 - `BytesReadBlockHeaders` - the number of bytes read from disk for block headers.
 - `BytesReadTotal` - the total number of bytes read from disk.
-- `BlocksProcessed` - the number of data blocks processed during query exectution.
+- `BlocksProcessed` - the number of data blocks processed during query execution.
 Use more narrow [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) and [log stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) for reducing the number of data blocks processed.
 - `RowsProcessed` - the number of log entries processed during query execution.
 Use more narrow [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) and [log stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) for reducing the number of processed log entries.